meltingscales/2019-team-07f/README.md

   For example, mine is stored at `C:\Users\henryfbp\.ssh\id_rsa`.

-  Then, add the public key to this GitHub repository by clicking on `Settings > Deploy keys > Add deploy key`.
+  Then, add the PUBLIC key to this GitHub repository by clicking on `Settings > Deploy keys > Add deploy key` and copy-pasting the contents of ~/.ssh/id_rsa.pub` into the text box.

   If your private key isn't in the place it's expected to be, then `vagrant up` will error.